Talking Rodgers, Fournette in the Training Room

 Greg Olsen, TE, Panthers

-Injury: Sprained foot
+Injury: Fractured foot

 Injury take: It is never good when a player hurts an area or part of the body where they previously had surgery.
-Such is the case with Olsen, who sprained in Week 1 the foot he broke last season.
+Such is the case with Olsen, who fractured in Week 1 the foot he broke last season.
 Putting an athlete on crutches and in a walking boot is pretty standard practice to prevent any further irritation to the involved area, but previous injury history can play a major factor when having to recover from an issue.
-I’m not optimistic that Olsen sustained only a minor injury given that he just had surgery last year on the foot.
-The worst-case scenario is that he suffered the same injury as last year, so I would expect Olsen to miss an extended amount of time.
+It's going to be some time before we see Olsen on the field again.

 Fantasy spin: Olsen was always a significant risk, entering this season at 33 years old after missing nine games due to injury last year.
-If this proves to be an extended absence, you should feel free to cut him rather than burning a roster spot on an extra tight end.
+IMuch as it might hurt to do so, you should feel free to cut him rather than burning a roster spot on an extra tight end.
 Some players you should be considering as replacements are Jared Cook, Eric Ebron, Jonnu Smith and Will Dissly.

 Click here for Russell's full look at the Week 2 injury report.